 VAR Variables To estimate firm-level discount rates, we specify a VAR with a set of variables that is very similar to the existing literature.
 Still, it is useful to check that our results are qualitatively not dependent on the exact choice of variables in the VAR.
-Hence, as a robustness check, we re-estimate the VAR after removing successively each one of the components of the vector x_t .
+Hence, as a robustness check, we re-estimate the VAR after removing successively each one of the components of the vector $x_t$ .
 We report the results for the deviation in future risk-free rates and future excess stock-market returns in Appendix Table E.4 and the resulting numbers for the welfare effect in Table 8.
 Overall, we find similar changes in discount rates after successively removing each variable from the VAR.
+The only exception occurs when we run a VAR excluding the price-dividend ratio, in which case the predicted change in discount rates is significantly lower.
+This reflects the importance of the price-dividend ratio as a predictor of future discount rates (Cochrane (2008)).

-Factor Model for Firm Discount Rates In the baseline results, we made the simplifying assumption that the log deviation in the interest rate paid on firm debt was the same as the log deviation in the risk-free rate and that the deviation in the required return on firm equity was given by its beta exposure to the stock market times the deviation in the expected excess return on the market (CAPM).
+Factor Model In the baseline results, we made the simplifying assumption that the log deviation in the interest rate paid on firm debt was the same as the log deviation in the risk-free rate and that the deviation in the required return on firm equity was given by its beta exposure to the stock market times the deviation in the expected excess return on the market (CAPM).
 As a robustness check, we now sequentially relax these two assumptions.